How does European martial arts differ from the other martial arts like aikido, karate, taekwondo, and so on?

 How old do you have to be to take classes?

 Students in our school can start taking classes at the age of 8.
 Our children's class is called the Dragon Slayers.
 This class is for children between the ages of 8 and 13.
-If your child is 13 or over, they will be in the regular classes.
+If your child is 13 or over, they will be in the adult classes.

 Is it safe for Children to study swordfighting?

 The Dragon Slayers study the same curriculum as the adults but on a different schedule with more emphasis put on learning from games and exercises.
 There are 3 benchmarks in the Dragon Slayers.

 At the beginning of their training, they use customized foam swords that are designed to allow them to practice safely.
 As they develop their skill and control, they move to the 2nd level swords which are padded like LARP (Live Action Roll Play) swords.
 In the 3rd level, the Dragon Slayers move to wooden swords called Wasters.
 The adult class starts with the wooden Wasters.

 As the Dragon Slayer moves through the curriculum, they are preparing to move into the adult class and will only need to review the 1st level of study with the waster.